PaponAhasan/Data-Structures-and-Algorithms/Fundamental/Pointers/Reference Variable.md

 because number of variable in the program).
 When a variable is declared compiler automatically allocates memory for it.
 This is known as compile time memory allocation or static memory allocation.
 When program is loadded , the memory allocate this program variable from stack.
 Stack memory is limited in size, so it's best suited for storing small amounts of data.
+Stack memory after execution automatically deleted.

 int arr[50] ==> 50 * 4 bytes

 Heap Memory : Heap memory indirectly access of the program and size of the stack memory is dynamic(size is depend on - menmory[ malloc, new & pointer] ).
 Pointer help access the memory from heap. if we need to the memory from heap, we need to take a pointer.
 Heap memory is allocated and deallocated manually by the programmer.
 Heap memory is larger than stack memory and can store more data.
+Heap memory after execution must be deleted manually.

 int* arr = new int[50] ==> 8 bytes + 50 * 4 bytes